Department of Culture, Society and Justice

 SOC 340 Environmental Sociology and Globalization (3 credits)

-This course introduces students to sociological understanding of environment and globalization, demonstrating the importance of connecting questions of environmental concern to global processes.
+This course introduces students to sociological perspectives of environment, demonstrating the importance of connecting questions of environmental concern to global processes.
+The underlying premise of the course is that sustainable futures – social, economic, and ecological – cannot be solved without comprehending the global connections between our personal lives and the systemic forces shaping national and international practices.
 Area emphasis within the study of environmental sociology and globalization will vary depending on instructor.
+Typically Offered: Fall.

 SOC 341 Science, Technology, and Society (3 credits)